elluminance/crosscode-font-utils/README.md

 *also known as `font-utils`*

 ---
+*Support will not be provided unless using the [latest release](https://github.com/EL20202/crosscode-font-utils/releases/latest).*

 Adds in some new font colors for you to use in CrossCode!
 This adds in a total of 6 brand new font colors - as well as making one vanilla font color available for all character sets instead of just one!
 It also adds in a handy new text command to let you color fonts using color names rather than a bunch of IDs.

 Colors offered:<br>